 In the state of Georgia the program is called the Breast and Cervical Cancer Program (also known as the Cancer Screening Program and formerly known as BreasTest and More).
-It was launched in 1994, and is funded primarily by both the CDC and the state.
-Additional funding sources include Susan G. Komen for the Cure as well as some family planning funds.
+It was launched in 1994, and is funded by federal and state funds.